Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

 In this section we present two constructions.
 Each is a family of TBNs indexed by an integer $n$.
 We call certain configurations of those TBNs \emph{initial} and \emph{triggered} and show an energy barrier between them.
 As $n$ increases, the size of the energy barrier increases linearly.
 Each also has a catalyst, which reduces the energy barrier to 1 when added.

-The first construction (\translatorcycle), discussed Section~\ref{subsec:translator}, is based on a DNA strand displacement catalyst.
+The first construction (\translatorcycle), discussed in Section~\ref{subsec:translator}, is based on a DNA strand displacement catalyst.
 Progress from the initial to triggered configurations with the catalyst can be physically implemented as a strand displacement cascade.
 Although this system has been previously proposed \cite{thachuk2015leakless,wang2018}, we rigorously prove an energy barrier for the first time.

-The second construction (\hashgate), discussed in Section~\ref{sec:hashgate}, does not have an evident physical implementation (e.g., as a strand displacement system), but surpasses the \translatorcycle\ system in two ways. \emph{autocatalysis}: \todom{CC: Also add that the hash gate surpasses the translator in self-stability} First, the \hashgate\ can be modified so that the catalyst transforms the initial polymer into a polymer that has the same excess domains as the catalyst, which can itself catalyze the transformation of additional initial polymers (leading to exponential amplification).
-Second, the \hashgate\ is \emph{self-stabilizing}: from any configuration, there is a barrier of zero to reach either an initial or triggered configuration.
+The second construction (\hashgate), discussed in Section~\ref{sec:hashgate}, does not have an evident physical implementation (e.g., as a strand displacement system), but surpasses the \translatorcycle\ system in two ways.
+First, the \hashgate\ can exhibit \emph{autocatalysis}---that is, it can be modified so that the catalyst transforms the initial polymer into a polymer that has the same exposed binding sites as the catalyst, which can itself catalyze the transformation of additional initial polymers (leading to exponential amplification).
+Second, the \hashgate\ is \emph{self-stabilizing}, which we define to mean that from any configuration, there is a barrier of zero to reach either an initial or triggered configuration.
+This intuitively ensures that the system cannot get stuck in an undesired local energy minimum.

 Throughout both sections, we assume $\bondworth \geq 2$, so that by Corollary~\ref{cor:satbarrieralphatwo}, we can determine energy barriers by considering only saturated paths.
 If we weaken this assumption to $\bondworth \geq 1$, then by Theorem~\ref{thm:satbarrier} the barrier proved is within $1$ of the barrier in the unrestricted pathway model (allowing unsaturated configurations).
 We believe that for these systems an $\Omega(n)$ energy barrier exists even if $w < 1$ but sufficiently large.
 However, studying the $w < 1$ regime is left for future work (see \secref{conc}).